webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

   - ![service management](img/service_management.PNG)
 - **!Service Request Management**
   - step 2. call the service desk -> service request management -> service level management.
-  - support the employees on needs other than incident response.
+  - support the user-initiated(stakeholders) needs(other than incident response) according to SLA.
+  - normal part of service delivery. pre-defined, pre-agreed procedures.
   - used by 'engage' and 'deliver and support' SVC.
   - service request: formal request for something(e.g. need color monitor) not needing incident resolution.
   - steps to fulfill service request should be **well known**.